Sawant Gives City Council One More Chance to Cap Late Fees at $10 for Renters

 She also aims to “expose” council Democrats for their “betrayals” of renters and working people.
 In a phone call with The Stranger, she noted that Lewis voted to end hazard pay… twice, voted “yes” on all the amendments to water-down the winter eviction moratorium, and joined the council majority in ending the pandemic eviction moratorium when there was not enough assistance to go around.
 He also gutted his own policy to guarantee a minimum wage to gig workers, and he has yet to propose legislation to fix it as he promised.
 Finally, he voted against increasing the JumpStart payroll tax to fill a huge budget hole, a move that the council’s progressive bloc supported.

-Sawant’s attempts to shine a light on Lewis’s bad votes appear to have inspired some renters to email the council.
+Sawant’s office credited her attempts to shine a light on Lewis’s bad votes for inspiring more than 250 renters to email the council.
 One tenant wrote, “I am especially disappointed that [Lewis] joined conservative Democrats and sold out.
 The state doesn't need another representative who only pays lip service to workers.
 Buck up, Lewis.
 Get on the right team with your constituents, before you have none.”

 $30 Fees Give Renters the Power to Pull $1,700 Out of Their Asses